ruff-drivers/ruff-v1-usb-camera-manager/README.md

 This method is defined by the framework of usb device manager (ruff-v1-usb-manager).

-It is invoked by usb when one usb device is pluged into the system.
+It is invoked by usb when one usb device is plugged into the system.

 If the `devPath` does not belong to usb cameras, this method returns `null`, otherwise returns the instance of camera.